-4.3.10.2 Seven-Year Reviews of Professors In the case of the seven-year review, each Professor prepares a written self-evaluation which is given to the Department Head.
-The Department Head then prepares a written evaluation which is given to the Professor.
+4.3.10.2 Seven-Year Reviews of Professors In the case of the seven-year review, each Professor prepares a written self-evaluation which is given to the Department Head/Program Chair.
+The Department Head/Program Chair then prepares a written evaluation which is given to the Professor.
 These evaluations are submitted to the Provost.
-The Provost then holds a conference of review with the Professor and submits a report of the conference to the Professor and the Department Head, normally by the end of the academic year in which the conference is held.
+The Provost then holds a conference of review with the Professor and submits a report of the conference to the Professor and the Department Head/Program Chair, normally by the end of the academic year in which the conference is held.
 All three reports are reviewed by the Promotion, Tenure, and Review Committee unless the Committee delegates this responsibility to the Provost (see Section 4.3.2.2).
-[85-31.4, 86-10, Rev. 1991, 93-29] [Revised per Faculty Motion 18-32, Board, February 23, 2019]
+[85-31.4, 86-10, Rev. 1991, 93-29, 18-32, Board, Feb.
+23, 2019]